jeremytammik/tbc/a/2009_optionsbar.md

 ####<a name="2.1"></a> Introduction to OptionsBar

-[Revit](https://www.autodesk.com/products/revit/overview) is a powerful tool for building design and modeling, and undoubtedly, high efficiency in working with this software is a key aspect for successful projects.
+[Revit](https://www.autodesk.com/products/revit/overview) is a powerful tool for building design and modelling, and undoubtedly, high efficiency in working with this software is a key aspect for successful projects.
 One of the tools that contributes to this efficiency is the [OptionsBar](https://help.autodesk.com/view/RVT/2024/ENU/?guid=GUID-28BDE98C-E8A9-4C74-8ABC-9DABD13163D9).
 This convenient toolbar within Revit has tremendous potential, but not many people are aware of its capabilities and how to configure it.